Skip to main content

 Use bulk tools to perform web searches with any model that has web search capabilities (🌐).
 When using the Perplexity Sonar models, you can also target specific domains and time periods.

-2. Expand the model switcher and select a model with web search capabilities (indicated by the 🌐 icon).
+2. Expand the model switcher and select a web search model (indicated by the 🌐 icon).

 Select model

-3. In the sidebar, select Bulk tools and click the tool you want to use.
+3. In the sidebar, select Bulk AI tools and click the tool you want to use.

 Select Custom